 Learning and practicing techniques to manage our anxiety is in our control.
 Given we can control our breath, mind and muscles, those are great starting points to manage any anxiety we may experience.

-So here is what I found to keep scanxiety from taking over
+Here’s what helped me keep scanxiety from taking over

 - Read the information they send you in advance so you know what will happen on the day.
 If you have questions before the appointment, call the hospital.

 - Bring something to do during the times you have to wait like a book or magazine to read, paper to draw or write on, your iPad or phone to watch tv or listen to music, your knitting, whatever.
 This is a healthy distraction which helps to keep the anxiety at bay.

 - If you will be there for a while, bring food and drink provided you can eat/drink during the procedure you’re having.
 Sometimes it’s hard to get away as when you are waiting, you don’t always know when you will be called in to see the consultant or have a scan/procedure.
 So best not to sit there hungry or thirsty.

 Be prepared for the discussions with the consultant.
 Being well informed can calm scanxiety